Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

 As we scroll down, I usually like to keep call-to-actions every 2 to 3 sections.
 So, this is a section the ‘Slideshow’; this is a section the ‘About Us,’ this is the section the ‘Amenities.’

 I recommend that this apartment complex include some call-to-action across all pages on their apartment website.
 And the easiest way to do that is to make a full-width band with a different color that stands out and then have a white button in there that says, ‘Are you ready to apply?’, ‘Apply Now’ or ‘Check out Floor Plans” or something like that.

 This type of design and messaging helps to progress the audience through the customer journey.
 And that’s something that’s missing here that stands out as the inability to take action as I need it.

-Review sections are significant for anything from e-commerce but especially for apartments because you’re signing out your long lease for $1,500 a month which comes up to be a right amount of money.
+Review sections are significant for anything from e-commerce but especially for apartments because you’re signing out your long lease for $1,500 a month which comes up to be the right amount of money.
 And this review section is worthless in my opinion, and the review section is one of the most important pieces of an apartment marketing website.

 It’s great that they have a review section.
 However, I don’t know what the stars mean.
 Are these stars empty?
 I tried, to click them because I’ve come to think that stars should be gold if they’re filled out.

 I like to keep review sections with three testimonials.
 I can almost envision it; just three columns with either rotating or static, with the current residents’ face; so you could start to do a connection and then a two to three sentence with some stylized, that would go a long way.
 And then also a call-to-action right below.